-Because you’re getting your uni place confirmed quite late on, your uni might not have any places in halls left.
+Because you’ll be getting your uni place confirmed quite late on, you won't have already applied for accommodation.
 So, before you get prepped for an amazing fresher’s week, you’re going to need to sort out somewhere to lay your head.

 If you’re lucky, your uni will guarantee you a place in halls.
-Even if they won’t guarantee it, many will be able to find some or all of their Clearing students a place in halls anyway.
+Even if they can't provide that guarantee, many students will find their uni is still able to find them a halls place.

-You may find yourself being put on a waiting list, and getting on it sooner rather than later is key.
+If availability is really tight, you may find yourself being put on a waiting list.
+In this case, timing is again really important.
+Getting on the list sooner rather than later is key.

-Halls will usually not require any kind of deposit and if you find that your building or flatmates aren’t for you then check with your university about room-swaps.
-There will be a list of students who want to swap rooms all year round and it’s worth having a look at it.
+When staying in halls, you won't normally get a say in who you share with.
+But if you later find your building or flatmates aren’t for you, check with your university about room-swaps.
+All year round, there will be a list of students who want to swap rooms.

-Private halls are run by private companies, and can offer a good alternative if university halls are full.
-Some large private hall companies include Unite, CRM Students and Student Castle, though there will also be smaller and individual private halls available.
+Private halls are run by private companies; they're a good alternative, especially if university halls are full.
+Some large private hall companies include Unite Students, CRM Students and Fresh Student Living, though there will also be smaller and individual private halls available.

 Shared house (private renting)

-A shared house is just a normal house where a group of students rent together from a landlord.
-Everyone has one bedroom each, and then shares the bathroom, kitchen and lounge.
+A shared house is just a normal house that a group of students rent from a landlord.
+Usually everyone has one bedroom each, and then shares the bathroom, kitchen and lounge.

-However, shared houses do vary vastly in quality.
-The price often has very little relation to how nice the house is, and photos are often years out of date and taken at selective angles.
-We’ve seen houses that looked nice on Rightmove and then contained horrors like a collapsed ceiling.
-This means that it’s essential to view the house before you rent it.
+The quality of shared houses varies wildly and the rental cost often has very little relation to how nice the house is.
+Don't believe everything you see on the online listing - photos can be years out of date and taken at selective angles, so it’s essential to view the house before you rent it.

 Our Find a Flatmate forum is a good place to start looking for a private rental.
 You can also check sites such as Gumtree, Rightmove and Spareroom.
-Ask local letting agents – often they will be aware of spare rooms in shared houses that their tenants are looking to fill – and ask your uni’s private sector housing service.
-If you live in a student town then chances are there will be quite a lot of housing available for you to rent.
+Ask local letting agents – often they will be aware of spare rooms in shared houses that their tenants are looking to fill.
+Most importantly, ask your uni’s private sector housing service.
+They will have comprehensive knowledge of the local rental market that they can share.

-Private landlords will request a deposit (usually a month’s rent) and a guarantor (often a family member).
-If you are renting through an agency there will be fees involved as well, usually around £100-£200.
+Private landlords will request a deposit (usually a month’s rent) and will often need a guarantor.
+There may be additional admin fees involved as well, especially if you're going through an agency.

-If you're still at a bit of a loss, check out some of the community's tips for having a happy tenancy and renting.
+If you're keen to find out more, check out some of the community's tips for having a happy tenancy and renting.